Autoimmune Diseases That Cause Weight Loss or Gain

-Without diagnosing or effectively managing type 1 diabetes, individuals are prone to weight loss, as glucose is excreted into the urine rather than taken up by the body for available use.
+Without diagnosing or effectively managing type 1 diabetes, individuals are prone to weight loss.
+This is because glucose is excreted into the urine rather than taken up by the body for available use.

 3. Rheumatoid Arthritis

 When the joints are essentially attacked and inflamed, individuals may experience mild to severe pain, stiffness, and swelling.
 The discomfort may result to a declined capability for completing day-to-day functions and a lower quality of life.

 4. Ankylosing Spondylitis

 Without proper management and treatment, individuals may experience a reduced desire to be active related to plummeted energy and magnified pain.

 5. Addison's Disease

 Also known as adrenal insufficiency, Addison's disease occurs when the body produces insufficient amounts of hormones produced by the adrenal glands, including too little cortisol and aldosterone.

 6. Graves' Disease

 One of the most significant symptoms of Graves' disease is weight loss, even with an increased appetite and food intake, related to an elevated metabolism.

 7. Hashimoto's Disease

 A slowed down metabolism makes weight gain that much easier and weight loss that much more difficult, especially if left untreated.

-8. Irritable Bowel Disease
+8. Inflammatory Bowel Disease

-IBD is primarily broken down into Crohn's disease and ulcerative colitis (UC); Crohn's disease is characterized by inflammation throughout any part of the digestive tract, though mostly affects the end of the small intestine (the ileum) where it joins the beginning of the large intestine (the colon).
+IBD is primarily broken down into Crohn's disease and ulcerative colitis (UC).
+Crohn's disease is characterized by inflammation throughout any part of the digestive tract, though mostly affects the end of the small intestine (the ileum) where it joins the beginning of the large intestine (the colon).

-Managing Weight with an Autoimmune Disease
+Managing Weight With an Autoimmune Disease

-In addition to managing the underlying disease with appropriate therapy, your healthcare team can help make nutritional recommendations to best meet your needs.
-For instance, while it may appear obvious to eliminate gluten following a celiac diagnosis, there are numerous hidden sources of gluten, along with the rising risk of nutritional deficiencies after dismissing a large food group.
-Additionally, healthcare experts can further advise an exercise plan to accommodate personal goals and needs.
+In addition to managing the underlying disease with appropriate therapy, a healthcare team can help make tailored nutritional recommendations.
+For instance, while it may be obvious to eliminate gluten following a celiac diagnosis, there are numerous hidden sources of gluten.
+There is an increased risk of nutritional deficiencies after dismissing a large food group as well.